tenxcloud/dockerfilelint/README.md

 - [x] Only the container port should be listed
 - [ ] All ports should be exposed in a single cache layer (line)
 - [ ] The same port number should not be exposed multiple times
-- [x] Exposed ports should be numeric and in the accepted range
+- [x] Exposed ports should be numeric and in the accepted range, or variable starting with $

 ### `ENV`